OpenMoonRay/openmoonray-docs/docs/scene-classes/render-output/RenderOutput.md

         default:

-        <p class="jekyll-theme-minimal scene-class-attr-comment">Name of the output channel.
+        <p class="scene-class-attr-comment">Name of the output channel.
 In the case of an empty channel name a sensible default name is chosen.</p>

     </p>